skarzi/django-test-migrations/README.md

 ### Running migrations tests with pytest

-To run migrations tests with pytest use command listed below:
+To run migrations tests with pytest use the `--test-migrations` switch:

 ```bash
 pytest --test-migrations